solaimanhridoy/LearnPostgreSQl/README.md

 #### Creating a new table to a database

-In SQL to create a table we need to define the table name, column name and their data types.
+In SQL to create a table, we need to define the table name, column name, and their data types.

 To create a table type copy this: